 And then Lisa began booking other bands.
 In was the mid-90s, and a lot of older venues - including the Gluepot - had closed.
 There was a definite gap in the market.

 At first, the bookings were local acts, but then came promoters such as Baker, who began bringing overseas artists - in his case, mainly Japanese guitar bands.

 Steven Shaw, editor of the music history website audioculture, played in several bands that performed at the Kings Arms and has been going to gigs there since the Hunter days.

-The Kings Arms became a home for a diverse range of music scenes.
+The Kings Arms became important for the indie, metal, reggae, AND punk scenes, he says.
 “They had a unique, fairly organic situation on their hands, and they went with it,” says Shaw.

-Baker reckons Maureen, rightly loyal to her regulars, worried that the music might upset them and would persuade promoters to let them wander from the sports bar into the music bar.
+Baker reckons Maureen, rightly loyal to her regulars, worried that the music might upset them and would persuade promoters to let them wander between from the sports bar into the music bar for a look.

 But, says Lisa, there were rarely objections, except once when a punter came in when one band was playing rather loudly, and unplugged them (she was secretly rather grateful).
 “One of the locals, we used to call him Wobbly Wayne, because he was always wobbling after he had a few drinks.
 He’d be in his stubbies and his jandals and be dancing away and I think the bands had never seen anything like it.”

 But Maureen also stood up to those who didn’t want the music in this gentrifying corner of town.
 When the noise complaints started coming, she put shipping containers in the car park to dull the sound, then built a $40,000 bespoke noise wall.